pygobject/cairo-win-build/README.md

 `cairo-win-build` is a companion project to the [pycairo](https://github.com/pygobject/pycairo) Python bindings for the [cairo graphics library](https://www.cairographics.org/).
-It provides a static Windows build of cairo including all its dependencies (zlib, pixman, freetype, libpng) which pycairo uses for its binary Windows wheels.
+It provides a static Windows build of cairo including all its dependencies (zlib, pixman, libpng) which pycairo uses for its binary Windows wheels.

 In addition to cairo it also provides a static build of